vic-ma/howtodismantle.github.io/_posts/2026-02-15-Plug-in-Baby-The-ultimate-guide-to-build-your-own-Peakboard-extensions-Event-triggered-data-sources.md

         item.Add("Message", MyMessages[random.Next(MyMessages.Length)]);
         var items = new CustomListObjectElementCollection();
         items.Add(item);
-        this.Data.Push(data.ListName).Update(0,item);
+        this.Data.Push(data.ListName).Update(0, item);
     }
 }
 {% endhighlight %}

-## result
+## Result

 The video shows the extension in action after it's bound to a table control.
-Once again it must be clear, that this example actually doesn't make sense but it is suitable for showcasing how pushing data works instead of pulling it - without getting distracted by too much code.
-It can be used a lightweight template.
-Let's imagine a real life scenario: In the Setup phase we could open an TCP connection to a machine and close it with through CleanUp.
-EVerytime a TCP message is coming in, we could trigger the `Data.Push`.
-This would be a real world example, however it would require much more code beside the pure implmentation as shown here in this article.
+Once again, it must be clear that this example actually doesn't make sense, but it is suitable for showcasing how pushing data works instead of pulling it - without getting distracted by too much code.
+It can be used as a lightweight template.
+Let's imagine a real-life scenario: In the setup phase we could open a TCP connection to a machine and close it through `Cleanup`.
+Every time a TCP message comes in, we could trigger the `Data.Push`.
+This would be a real-world example; however, it would require much more code beside the pure implementation as shown here in this article.

 ![Push messages in action](/assets/2026-02-15/result.gif)